-- Make sure you know the name and address of your hotel or tale a hotel business card out with you so you can give to a cab driver.
+Make sure you know the name and address of your hotel or take a hotel business card out with you so you can give it to a cab driver.
 This is especially important if you don’t speak the local language.

-- The Buddy System – it works!
-We do NOT recommend you leave a party with a stranger, it’s always best to take a friend with you.
+We do NOT recommend you leave a party with a stranger; it’s always best to take a friend with you.
 If for whatever reason you do leave without your friends, give them details about where you’re going and when to expect you back.

-- Practice safe drinking – take turns so that one friend in the group per night will plan on minimal drinking to look out for everyone.
-Other good habits – watching your cup or glass, and only accept drinks that you’ve watched get made or poured in front of you.
+Take turns so that one friend in the group per night will plan on minimal drinking to look out for everyone.
+Other good habits: watching your cup or glass, and only accept drinks that you’ve watched get made or poured in front of you.

-- Hydrate & wear sunscreen!
-Heat stroke and melanoma aren’t happy spring break thoughts, but too much time in the sun can leave you dehydrated with an increased risk of sun burns.
-Take your SPF and a bottle of water to the beach!
+Heat stroke and melanoma aren’t happy spring break thoughts, but too much time in the sun can leave you dehydrated with an increased risk of sunburns.
+Take your SPF and a bottle of water to the beach.